themostclueless/qeaml.github.io/pages/nwge.md

 Note that the [Introduction] page of the nwge docs contains more up-to-date information as well as plenty of other pages describing the engine's ins-and-outs.
-This page is now always kept up-to-date.
+This page is not always kept up-to-date.

 *Fun fact:* Nwge's birthday is April 18th, 2023.
 That means nwge is 1 year old!